Health issues in athletics: Mental health

 In more recent times the COVID-19 pandemic has caused athletes to suffer through a tremendous pause in their usual sports routine.
 Athletes and their mental health had been impacted poorly because of the limits that the pandemic has placed in their lives.
 An abrupt change in the lives of elite athletes during the pandemic had negative effects on athletes and their performance.
 A cohort study that was created to examine the amount of training, sports performance, physical and mental health among Swiss elite athletes for a 6-month follow up period.
 During the course of the study 203 Swiss elite athletes participated in repeated amounts of online surveys which were created to examine health, training, and sports performance.
 Over the course of the 6-month lockdown it had been analyzed that sports performance and mental health had been negatively affected due to the realities of the COVID-19 pandemic.
+Research has shown that because of the lack of social interaction, it particularly affected those student athletes that identify with or value sports highly.
 Stricter COVID-19 restrictions were related with decreased subjective sports execution, as well as lower preparing escalated, expanded money related fears, poorer adapting with limitations, and more depressive indications, as measured by the 9-item module of the Understanding Wellbeing Questionnaire-9 (PHQ-9).
+Selby reports that the athletes are depressed.
+They have to get help with their depression, but this challenge can be hard because they are embarrassed.
+Athletes who are depressed usually behave more quietly, and they are less talkative.
+They usually will stay away from the crowd and try to cope by themselves.
+They sometimes overthink that they are not good enough or when they are unable to figure something out that they think should be easy, they struggle to get past it because their emotions are so complicated by having depression.

+Mental health problems can also begin to appear early in adolescence.
+Early exposure to the same intense training and competition can increase the risk of stress, fatigue, and emotional exhaustion.
+Studies have suggested that these effects can continue into adulthood and influence our mental well-being and participation for sports later in life.

 Depression

 In the United States each year, 3.5 million sports participants are injured, causing a short or long term disruption from sport.
 Injured athletes may exhibit high rates of depression and anxiety, followed by low rates of self-esteem directly following an injury and throughout the duration of recovery and return to play.
+Athletes that are in between the ages of 18 and 25 have a 15 to 21 percent chance of suffering from depression that is more than double the number of adults.